openbaton/docs/docs/vim-instance-documentation.md

 In OpenBaton a Vim Instance is described by a Json object.

-For working with Vim Instance, in the folders `plugins` under nfvo folder should be a jar file that implements the interface to the your Data Center Manager ( i.e. [Openstack] )
+For working with Vim Instance, in the folders `plugins` under nfvo folder should be a jar file that implements the interface to the your Data Center Manager ( i.e. [Openstack][openstack-link] )
 (you can change the folder where OpenBaton searches for the plugins by changing the variable `vim-plugin-installation-dir` in the `openbaton.properties` file under /etc/openbaton)